 Further equipment recommendations will be provided in a detailed email prior to the field trip.

-This workshop will take place on Saturday, March 3rd 2018.
-We will be at the zoo from 11am - closing which is approximately 4pm during the winter months.
+This workshop will take place on Saturday, March 30th 2019.
+We will be at the zoo from 10:30am - 3:30 PM.
 A detailed itinerary will be sent closer to the start of the workshop.
 There will be a lot of walking so wear comfortable shoes, The Bronx Zoo is accessible to wheelchair users and they have limited wheelchairs available for rental.

 ABOUT THE BRONX ZOO

 The Bronx Zoo is the largest metropolitan zoo in the United States.
 To learn more about The Bronx Zoo and its visitor policies, please visit their website by clicking here.

 Registration cancellations and refund requests must be submitted in writing no less than 7 days prior to the start of the workshop.
 Refunds will not be given for no shows or latecomers.
 As the bulk of this workshop consists of indoor spaces it will take place snow, rain or shine.
 No refunds will be given for no shows due to weather.
 In the case of an extreme weather emergency or closure of The Bronx Zoo, there is an alternative workshop date available.
 If you cannot attend the alternative workshop date a credit will be given for use towards a future Dengrove Studios workshop.

 Questions?
 Feel free to contact us before you register.